Bl4Cc4t/GoodTwitter2/readme.md

   - [Firefox Add-Ons](https://addons.mozilla.org/de/firefox/addon/tampermonkey/)
 - Then, click on [this link](https://github.com/Bl4Cc4t/GoodTwitter2/raw/master/twitter.gt2eb.user.js) and a new tab should open, prompting you with an installation screen.
 - Hit install and you’re (almost) good to go!
-- [Firefox only] Navigate to `about:config` and change the `security.csp.enable` flag to `false` (see [#4](https://github.com/Bl4Cc4t/GoodTwitter2/issues/4))
+- [Firefox only] Navigate to `about:config` (that is a Firefox specific page, so type that in the address bar) and change the `security.csp.enable` flag to `false` (see [#4](https://github.com/Bl4Cc4t/GoodTwitter2/issues/4))

 ### Hints
-#### The colors do not match my settings!
+#### The highlights color does not match my settings!
-By default, the blue color and the dim theme are selected and used internally in this script.
+By default, the blue color is selected and used internally in this script.

-To change that, navigate to the display settings and select your current color/background setting again.
+To change that, navigate to the display settings and select your current color setting again.
 Now it should look the way you want!

 ### Previews